 Claus | Thursday 14:30 | Assembly Room

-One often encounters the following situation(s): - I want to read, load or somehow get data, - I want to write, dump or somehow save data, - I want to iterate over data.
+One often encounters the following situation(s): - I want to represent my data, - I want to read/write, load/dump or somehow get/save data, - I want to iterate over data.

 dict, add custom dunder (double underscore) methods and quickly end up with a container that not only serves your purpose but is also very natural to use.

 After a short introduction in which we clarify some notions, we focus on two sample use cases: - How to extend a tuple to represent data? - How to implement a dict-like container for data handling?

 Throughout the talk we will discover some of the most often needed dunder methods that define a container's behaviour.